sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/troubleshooting.md

 Things to note:

-1. Okta has a weird UX that many options (e.g. SAML templates) are not available in the so-called **Developer Console** UI, make sure first changin to the **Classic UI** on the top-left.
+1. Okta has a weird UX that many options (e.g. SAML templates) are not available in the so-called **Developer Console** UI.
+Make sure to first change to the **Classic UI** on the top left.

     ![Okta classic UI](https://storage.googleapis.com/sourcegraph-assets/docs/images/auth/troubleshooting_okta_classic_ui.png)

-2. The Okta docs must be opened directly from the application settings because it contains a special URL parameter “baseAdminUrl” for displaying confidential information in the docs:
+2. The Okta docs must be opened directly from the application settings because of a special URL parameter `baseAdminUrl` used to display confidential information in the docs:

     ![Okta view instruction](https://storage.googleapis.com/sourcegraph-assets/docs/images/auth/troubleshooting_okta_view_instruction.png)
     ![Okta view instruction 2](https://storage.googleapis.com/sourcegraph-assets/docs/images/auth/troubleshooting_okta_view_instruction_2.png)